JDongian/stargazers/README.md

 ## Update

 GitHub is starting to catch on, labeling accounts as bots.
 Bot accounts have odd interactions with repos.
 They still give off alerts on the main page.
 It appears they cannot influence the count (?).
-Looks like the bug is fixed.
+Perhaps the bug is fixed (?).